ozgunakin/ozgunakin/README.md

 ### Hi there 👋

+I am a data engineer who is passionate about learning new and sharing knowledge.

+💬 You can check out my projects and also you can find me on Linkedin

 <!--
 **ozgunakin/ozgunakin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.